PrefectHQ/prefect/docs/cloud/users/index.md

 Users can access their account in the [profile menu](https://app.prefect.cloud/my/profile), including:

 - Profile: Viewing and editing basic information, such as name.
-- API keys: Creating [API keys](/cloud/users/api-keys/) for connecting Prefect Cloud to their local development environment.
+- API keys: Creating [API keys](/cloud/users/api-keys/) for connecting Prefect Cloud to other environments.
 - Billing: Entering payment information, for adding additional collaborators, workspaces, or creating an [Organization](/cloud/organizations/).
 - Preferences: Managing settings, such as color mode and default time zone.